-In 2019, ROVI personnel received training in the Code of Ethics, imparted by the Compliance area.
+In 2020, personnel from ROVI's subsidiaries received training in the Code of Ethics, imparted by the Compliance area.
 Said training had two main goals: the first, to reinforce the idea that all the employees and members of governing bodies of ROVI are subject to the Code and that it is binding on them, and the second, to provide training on all the action principles contained in the Code of Ethics, with their possible applications and interpretations.